Tramadol Tablets Description

 Indications and Usage for Tramadol Tablets

-Tramadol hydrochloride tablets are indicated for the management of moderate to moderately severe pain in adults.
+Tramadol hydrochloride tablets USP are indicated for the management of moderate to moderately severe pain in adults.

-Tramadol hydrochloride should not be administered to patients who have previously demonstrated hypersensitivity to tramadol, any other component of this product or opioids.
-Tramadol hydrochloride is contraindicated in any situation where opioids are contraindicated, including acute intoxication with any of the following: alcohol, hypnotics, narcotics, centrally acting analgesics, opioids or psychotropic drugs.
-Tramadol hydrochloride may worsen central nervous system and respiratory depression in these patients.
+Tramadol hydrochloride tablets should not be administered to patients who have previously demonstrated hypersensitivity to tramadol, any other component of this product or opioids.
+Tramadol hydrochloride tablets are contraindicated in any situation where opioids are contraindicated, including acute intoxication with any of the following: alcohol, hypnotics, narcotics, centrally acting analgesics, opioids or psychotropic drugs.
+Tramadol hydrochloride tablets may worsen central nervous system and respiratory depression in these patients.

 - Selective serotonin re-uptake inhibitors (SSRI antidepressants or anorectics),